threefoldtecharchive/jumpscaleX_core/docs/Installation/README.md

 Make sure to check whether **this** ssh key is stored in your github account.
 If not the installation script will break when it's trying to download the latest version from GitHub.

 ### Installation

+## Know your 3bot secret

+- From 3botconnect application go to settings, then show phrase to get your mnemonics
+- Take a note of the 3bot name and your email
+- When registering for the first time you can use these private words in your configurations

 ## <a name='Using3sdk'></a>Using 3sdk